-These rhubarb scones are filled with juicy tart rhubarb and fresh lemon zest, perfect for spring baking!
+These buttery, flaky scones are filled with juicy tart rhubarb and fresh lemon zest, perfect for spring baking!
 Enjoy them drizzled with vanilla bean glaze for a sweet breakfast treat.

 Ingredients